IPSME- Idempotent Publish/Subscribe Messaging Environment

-IPSME defines the following conventions: \begin{compactitem} \item A messaging environment (ME) is defined as: \begin{compactitem} \item A pubsub system which relays messages to listening participants. \item Messages must be idempotent or identifiable as duplicates. \item Messages are simply ignored if not understood by any participant. \item Transformation of messages is done by having a participant listen to received messages and sending out transformed versions. \end{compactitem} \item Each participant sends and receives messages in a (local) ME. \item Communication across ME boundaries is through reflectors; a participant listener with a counterpart in another ME, which resends messages there.
-Communication between pairs is left unspecified and completely up to the author of those participants, as is the selection of which messages to resend. \end{compactitem}
+IPSME defines the following conventions: \begin{itemize}[nosep, leftmargin=4ex, labelwidth=*] \item A messaging environment (ME) is defined as: \begin{itemize} \item A pubsub system which receives messages and relays those messages to all subscribed participants; \item Messages must be idempotent or identifiable as duplicates. \end{itemize} \item Each participant: \begin{itemize} \item sends and receives messages in a (local) ME; \item simply ignores messages, if not understood. \end{itemize} \item Translation of messages is done by having a participant listen to messages on a (local) ME and sending out translated messages. \item Communication across ME boundaries is through a \textit{reflector} pair: a participant listener with a counterpart in another ME, which resends messages there.
+Communication between reflectors is left unspecified and completely up to the author(s) of the reflectors, as is the selection of messages to resend. \end{itemize}